Sajid Mehmood Sethi

 Muhammad Sajid Mehmood Sethi (born 19 May 1968) is a Pakistani jurist who has been Justice of the Lahore High Court since 8 June 2015.

 Early life and education

-Sethi born in Lahore.
+Sethi was born in Lahore.
 He got his education at the University of the Punjab and Downing College, Cambridge.
 He joined private practice as a founding partner of Afridi, Shah & Minallah, and was involved in the Lawyers' Movement of 2007 seeking restoration of the judiciary.